JMcWilliam10/javascriptProject1/README.md

-# javascriptProject1
+# Developer Jeopardy
-First project in accelerated JavaScript

-FIRST CHANGE
+This is my first javaScript project which I created for HackerYou's accelerated javascript course.